tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 The sample app is done with so called [vanilla Javascript](https://medium.freecodecamp.org/is-vanilla-javascript-worth-learning-absolutely-c2c67140ac34) using only the DOM-API and JavaScript to manipulate the structure of the pages.

 <!-- Pelkän Javascriptin ja DOM-apin käytön sijaan Web-ohjelmoinnissa hyödynnetään yleensä kirjastoja, jotka sisältävät DOM-apia helpommin käytettäviä työkaluja sivujen muokkaamiseen.
 Eräs tälläinen kirjasto on edelleenkin hyvin suosittu [JQuery](https://jquery.com/). -->
 Instead of using just JavaScript and the DOM-API, different libraries containing easier to use tools than the DOM-API are often used to manipulate pages.
-One of these libraries is the ever so popular [JQuery](https://jquery.com/).
+One of these libraries is the ever-so-popular [JQuery](https://jquery.com/).

 <!-- JQuery on kehitetty aikana, jolloin web-sivut olivat vielä suurimmaksi osaksi perinteisiä, eli palvelin muodosti HTML-sivuja, joiden toiminnallisuutta rikastettiin selaimessa JQueryllä kirjoitetun Javascript-koodin avulla.
 Yksi syy JQueryn suosion taustalla oli niin sanottu cross-browser yhteensopivuus, eli kirjasto toimi selaimesta ja selainvalmistajasta riippumatta samalla tavalla, eikä sitä käyttäessä ollut enää tarvetta kirjoittaa selainversiospesifisiä ratkaisuja.
 Nykyisin perus JQueryn käyttö ei ole enää yhtä perusteltua kuin aikaisemmin, sillä vanillaJS on kehittynyt paljon ja käytetyimmät selaimet tukevat yleisesti ottaen hyvin perustoiminnallisuuksia. -->
 JQuery was developed back when web-pages mainly followed the traditional style of the server generating HTML pages, functionality of which was enhanced on the browser using JavaScript written with JQuery.
 One of the reasons for the success of JQuery was so called cross-browser compatibility.
 The library worked regardless of the browser or the company who made it, so there was no need for browser specific solutions.
 Nowadays using JQuery is not as justified, as VanillaJS has advanced a lot, and the most popular browsers generally support basic functionalities well.

 <!-- Single page app -tyylin noustua suosioon on ilmestynyt useita JQueryä "modernimpia" tapoja sovellusten kehittämiseen.
 Ensimmäisen aallon suosikki oli [BackboneJS](http://backbonejs.org/).
 Googlen kehittämä [AngularJS](https://angularjs.org/) nousi 2012 tapahtuneen [julkaisun](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#100-temporal-domination-2012-06-13) jälkeen erittäin nopeasti lähes de facto -standardin asemaan modernissa web-sovelluskehityksessä. -->
-The rise of the single page app brought serveral more 'modern' ways of web development than JQuery.
+The rise of the single page app brought serveral more "modern" ways of web development than JQuery.
 The favourite of the first wave of developers was [BackboneJS](http://backbonejs.org/).
 After it's launch (https://github.com/angular/angular.js/blob/master/CHANGELOG.md#100-temporal-domination-2012-06-13) in 2012 Googles [AngularJS](https://angularjs.org/) quicly became almost the de facto standard of modern web development.

 <!-- Angularin suosio kuitenkin romahti siinä vaiheessa kun Angular-tiimi [ilmoitti](https://jaxenter.com/angular-2-0-announcement-backfires-112127.html) lokakuussa 2014, että version 1 tuki lopetetaan ja Angular 2 ei tule olemaan taaksepäin yhteensopiva ykkösversion kanssa.
 Angular 2 ja uudemmat versiot eivät ole saaneet kovin innostunutta vastaanottoa. -->
-However the popularity of Angular plummeted after the Angluar team [announced](https://jaxenter.com/angular-2-0-announcement-backfires-112127.html) in October 2014 that support for version 1 will end, and Angular 2 will not be backwards compatible with the first version.
+However, the popularity of Angular plummeted after the Angluar team [announced](https://jaxenter.com/angular-2-0-announcement-backfires-112127.html) in October 2014 that support for version 1 will end, and Angular 2 will not be backwards compatible with the first version.
 Angular 2 and the newer versions have not gotten too warm of a welcome.

 <!-- Nykyisin suosituin tapa toteuttaa web-sovellusten selainpuolen logiikka on Facebookin kehittämä [React](https://reactjs.org/)-kirjasto.
 Tulemme tutustumaan kurssin aikana Reactiin ja sen kanssa yleisesti käytettyyn [Redux](https://github.com/reactjs/redux)-kirjastoon. -->
-Currently the most popular tool for implementing the browser side logic of web-applications is Facebooks [React](https://reactjs.org/)-library.
+Currently the most popular tool for implementing the browser side logic of web-applications is Facebook's [React](https://reactjs.org/)-library.
-During this course we will get familiar with React and the [Redux](https://github.com/reactjs/redux)-library, which are frequently used together.
+During this course, we will get familiar with React and the [Redux](https://github.com/reactjs/redux)-library, which are frequently used together.

 <!-- Reactin asema näyttää tällä hetkellä vahvalta, mutta Javascript-maailma ei lepää koskaan.
 Viime aikoina kiinnostusta on alkanut herättää mm. uudempi tulokas [VueJS](https://vuejs.org/). -->
 The status of React seems strong, but the world of JavaScript is ever changing.
 Recently for example a newcomer [VueJS](https://vuejs.org/) has been capturing some interest.